USP Development for Amazon Products: How to Differentiate in Saturated Markets

 Visible vs. Invisible USPs: The Crucial Difference

 One of the most important insights for Amazon sellers: USPs fall into two categories, visible and invisible.
-The difference is decisive for your success.
+The difference is decisive for your conversion rate.

 Visible USPs are immediately recognizable in product images, directly influence the purchase decision, and include things like different colors, additional parts, or alternative materials.